Who must receive the Information Sheet?

 Deadline and penalty

-Deadline: 31 May 2026 for existing written tenancies predating 1 May 2026.
+Deadline: 31 May 2026 (now passed) for existing written tenancies predating 1 May 2026 — if you missed it, serve immediately.

-Penalty: Civil penalties up to £7,000 appear in many official and sector summaries; they are not automatic for every landlord who misses a step — enforcement depends on the facts.
+Penalty: Civil penalties up to £7,000 appear in many official and sector summaries; they are not automatic for every landlord who misses a step, enforcement depends on the facts.
 Confirm current figures and process on GOV.UK.

 GOV.UK wording vs practical proof